Our English pages (9)

 As previous years, we want to spend this touristic peak-month in this very charming and rather quiet village.
 We have taken up our room in the small hotel which, like its owners is getting older.
 But after our rigorous cleaning and some small repairs, we feel again completely at home.
 With a certain involved nostalgia and some powerlessness we see the small hotel aging with difficulty as its owners for whom everything becomes more hard - the incapacity, this lack of courage to keep everything in good condition ... unless they have given up already...
 The dynamism of 1992, in that time already moderated, left them now for ever.
 But we are always welcome, while they refuse, deliberately, the rare customers.
 And we, we want to enjoy the admirable view and the charm this small village is offering us.... as long as it is still possible ...

-This year we took the Egnatia highway till about ten kilometers before Thessaloniki for a short visit of the region of the mount Olympos.
+This year we took the Egnatia highway till about ten kilometres before Thessaloniki for a short visit of the region of the mount Olympos.
 Since 1976 we have many times passed this mythical mountain - heading for Thessaloniki and Lesbos, Thassos or Turkey - but we had never explored the region.

 06.08.11 Hortó, Magnesia Chersonisos ( region of the Pilion )